Ismenama5s/haseeb-qureshi.github.io/_posts/2019-02-24-3-models-for-understanding-the-ico-bubble.md

 > I realised that you can never legislate away from piracy.
 Laws can definitely help, but it doesn't take away the problem.
 The only way to solve the problem was to create a service that was better than piracy and at the same time compensates the music industry – that gave us Spotify.

-The industry was forced to evolve, and file sharing revolutionaries drove the change in more ways than one.
-Simon Harris captures this eloquently:

-> Bittorrent... forced the media industry to think harder.
-In the light of the Bittorrent ecosystem, it simply wasn’t going to be possible to charge users to re-purchase all their music in MP3 format the same way they taxed users who wanted to transfer from vinyl to cassette to CD.
-In spite of ever more sophisticated copy protection technologies, ‘revenue protection’ service offerings and showcase trials and punishments, what actually happened as a result of this grand showdown between entrenched interests and technology wielded by the masses was not the victory of one side or the other, but the emergence of something totally different and radically better.
-In short, the whole concept of “the file” disappeared from sight and we watched the rebirth of old media in a new and better form (e.g. Spotify and Netflix) and the emergence of new media (e.g. YouTube and Instagram) all with experience-oriented value propositions and business models.

-Consumers are more than willing to pay a small subscription fee for the convenience of modern streaming services.
-By comparison, tracking down malware-free Torrents for individual albums and then importing them into a music library now seems antiquated.

-(Side note: most of the torrenting today is video, which makes sense.
-Video is splintered across many relatively high-cost subscription services: Netflix, HBO, Amazon, soon Disney.
-Many countries don't have licensing deals to have this content available on day 1, so torrenting is the only way to get simultaneous access with others across the Internet.
-And yet, content producers today don't care nearly as much as the record labels did, for good reason: digital piracy now serves as a kind of price discrimination.
-Wealthier consumers are willing to pay for on-demand, cross-device convenience.
-Others self-select into online piracy—they likely wouldn't be paying consumers at the higher price point anyway, but will still evangelize the shows.
-We see the [same phenomenon](https://arstechnica.com/gaming/2017/09/eu-study-finds-piracy-doesnt-hurt-game-sales-may-actually-help/) with gaming.
-Because of the bandwidth-intensiveness of video torrenting, BitTorrent still comprises some [20% of all online upstream traffic](https://motherboard.vice.com/en_us/article/d3q45v/bittorrent-usage-increases-netflix-streaming-sites), and skews significantly higher in the poorest parts of the world.)

 Though today P2P file sharing [has significantly declined](https://www.plagiarismtoday.com/2017/06/01/the-long-slow-decline-of-bittorrent/), make no mistake: the digital piracy revolution moved industries.
 It forced music and film to cater to a digital-first world and eventually incentivized the invention of web streaming.
 The companies that didn't adapt are now footnotes in history.
 Those that did will get to build the media dynasties of the next decade.

 ## The lesson of P2P file sharing
-P2P file sharing changed our relationship with media.
-So what's the story we should take away from this?
-Is it that young people successfully revolted against copyright and intellectual property laws?
-Should we take its intellectual champions, like Lawrence Lessig or the Swedish Pirate Party, at their word?

-Of course not.
-The file sharing revolution was not fundamentally about ideology, and few file sharing veterans are still committed to piracy today.
+The file sharing revolution was not fundamentally about ideology—few file sharing veterans are still committed to piracy today.
 Trying to explain file sharing by appealing to intellectual property reform is like trying to explain the Boston Tea Party by appealing to John Locke.
 Ideology, while important, is usually post hoc.

 The real story is much simpler than that.